Girls Against Boys

-Girls Against Boys is a post-hardcore band which formed in Washington, D.C. and subsequently relocated to New York City shortly after their formation in 1989.
+Girls Against Boys is a post-hardcore band which formed in Washington, D.C., and subsequently relocated to New York City shortly after their formation in 1989.
 The band released albums on the labels Adult Swim, Touch and Go Records, Geffen Records, and Jade Tree from 1990 to 2002.
 The band then sporadically played shows from 2003 until 2009 when they became inactive as a whole.
 In 2013, Girls Against Boys briefly toured and self-released their first new material in 11 years.
 After another hiatus in 2017, they reunited for a longer term in 2021.

+For the majority of their existence and on every release, the lineup has consisted of vocalist/guitarist Scott McCloud, keyboardist/bassist Eli Janney, bassist Johnny Temple, and drummer Alexis Fleisig.